What Media Coverage of James Deen’s Assaults Means For Sex Workers

 Stoya in 2012 at the AVN awards.
 (Photo by Michael Dorausch via Flickr)

+Content warning: this piece contains general discussion of rape.
 I got a call from a reporter from Mother Jones the other day, her voice nervous.
-She was one of the many journalists who called the sex worker health clinic I work at, St. James Infirmary, looking for comments about the public sexual assault accusations made against James Deen over the past week.
+She was one of the many journalists who called the sex worker health clinic I work at, St. James Infirmary, looking for comments about the public sexual assault accusations made… Continue reading What Media Coverage of James Deen’s Assaults Means For Sex Workers

 When Feminism Is A Brand

 This piece was originally posted by the author on Medium.
 Content warning: the links in this post lead to articles detailing the rape and sexual assault of sex workers.
+We need to talk about the ever increasing number of men like James Deen who utilize feminism as a marketable identity to cover up their abusive… Continue reading When Feminism Is A Brand

 Charlie Sheen Is No Poster Boy